ashz1/RevitMetadataExtract/README.md

 ## Setup and Running

-1. Clone the repo and place your RVT files in the project root.
+1. Clone the repo, place your RVT files in the project root and change the names of the files in server.js.
 2. Create a `.env` file with your Autodesk Forge credentials and a unique bucket name: